Skip to content

 3. Any relevant care plan (drawn up by the Local Authority or the care home/hospital);

-4. Information given, or submissions made by any RPR, Donee of a Lasting Power of Attorney or IMCA.
+4. Information given, or submissions made by any RPR, Attorney or IMCA.

 If a deprivation is in the person's Best Interests the BIA should identify and record whether there are steps that the managing authority (registered person at the care home or hospital) could reasonably take to: